Ocean (1788 EIC ship)

-Ocean was an East Indiaman launched in 1788 that made four trips for the British Honourable East India Company between February 1789 and February 1797, when she was wrecked on the island of Kalatea in the East Indies.
+Ocean was an East Indiaman launched in 1788 that made four voyages for the British Honourable East India Company between February 1789 and February 1797, when she was wrecked on the island of Kalatea in the East Indies.

 Voyages

 East Indiamen traveled in convoys as much as they could.
 Vessels of the British Royal Navy often escorted these convoys, though generally not past India, or before on the return leg.
 Even so, the Indiamen were heavily armed so that they could dissuade pirates and even large privateers.

 Voyage #1 (1789–90)

 For her first voyage, Ocean sailed to Madras and China under the command of Captain James Tod (or Todd).
 She left Torbay on 26 February 1789, and 10 March she reached Madeira.
 She then left Madras on 24 June, reaching Whampoa on 26 September.
 She crossed the Second Bar on 10 January 1790, and reached Saint Helena on 15 April.
 She arrived back at the Downs on 6 June.